 Is It Likely My Doctor Will Settle a Malpractice Claim?

 Most doctors do not settle malpractice claims.
 If they do, that information is reported to a national database.
-Doctors who settle malpractice lawsuits always have that black mark by their names, something that will undoubtedly harm their careers.
+Doctors who settle malpractice lawsuits always have a black mark by their names, something that will undoubtedly harm their careers.

 In addition, many doctors will go to court rather than settle because medical malpractice is very difficult to prove.
 Even if doctors know they have committed malpractice, they and their insurance companies also know it will be a difficult and expensive court battle for a patient.
 Patients who are already vulnerable because of the harm caused by a medical mistake may decide the legal route is simply too risky.